Pink Dot rally shines light on discrimination, Section 377A

-SINGAPORE - Hong Lim Park was awash in shades of pink on Saturday (June 29) as the local lesbian, gay, bisexual, transgender and queer (LGBTQ) community gathered for the annual Pink Dot SG event to highlight discrimination against them.
+Hong Lim Park was awash in shades of pink yesterday as the local lesbian, gay, bisexual, transgender and queer (LGBTQ) community gathered for the annual Pink Dot SG event to highlight discrimination against them.

 The focus this year was on the law that criminalises sex between men.